ARCHIVED - NEB SA 2007-02 Operator Fatally Injured During Dismantling of Lattice Boom Crane - New Brunswick

 Information identified as archived is provided for reference, research or recordkeeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

 To: All companies under National Energy Board jurisdiction,

 Canadian Association of Petroleum Producers, and

 Subject: National Energy Board Safety Advisory

-Attached is a safety advisory regarding the hazards associated with the use of threaded connections in applications where they may be subject to external forces and moments.
-The Board expects that this advisory be given wide circulation to technical personnel involved in design, construction and pipeline operation within your organization.
+Attached is a safety advisory regarding the hazards associated with the improper dismantling sequence of lattice boom cranes.
+Although this advisory pertains to boom cranes, the same preventive actions should be taken when working under any equipment and machinery.
+The Board expects that this advisory be given wide circulation to personnel involved in maintenance, construction and pipeline/powerline operations within your organization.

 Cause of the Incident

 It has been determined that the operator missed a crucial step in the dismantling procedure.

 Ensure that proper procedures are in place and followed to prevent movement of the boom sections when dismantling cranes.